xcambar/emberfest_2016/slides.md

 * We opted for the second strategy, because we're doing business software

- - So what's the plan?
+* So what's the plan?

 ---

-class: middle, light
+class: middle, light, factory2

 .center[<img src="Step 0.png"/>]